 The sky is the limit for iPad

-Seeing the iPad find real-world applications in the commercial sector seemed heartwarming.
-Especially since the Mac struggled to make this kind of impact.
+Seeing the iPad find real-world applications in the commercial sector seemed heartwarming at the time.
+Especially since the Mac always struggled to make this kind of impact.

 When did you get your first iPad?
 Leave your comments below.